cmwedding-it/onlyoffice-licensed/README.md

 ## Troubleshooting

-Problem: It stopped working after an update
+Problem: It stopped working after an update <br>
 Delete the compose project, delete the volumes, get the updated compose file.
 Then run
 ```bash